Mary Greenhaw Memorial Methodist Episcopal Church South

 The Mary Greenhaw Memorial Methodist Episcopal Church South is a historic church at 115 East Nome Street in Marshall, Arkansas.
 It is a single-story stone structure, in a vernacular interpretation of the Gothic Revival style.
 Its windows are simplified versions of lancet-arch Gothic windows, and the tower has a steeply pitched pyramidal roof above an open belfry.
 The church was built c.
 1900 for a congregation established about 1871.
 Its building is named after a member of the locally prominent Greenhaw family.

 The church was listed on the National Register of Historic Places in 2012.
+As of 2012, it was no longer a Methodist church but housed a Church of the Nazarene congregation.